 2021 – Men: Harry Kingston 03:58:28.
 Women: Kristina Aluzaite 05:30:02.

 2019 – Men: Rob Sinclair 03:57:02.
 Women: Ursula Moore 05:45:13.

-Entrants for this year’s race can be viewed here.
+Entrants for the 2023 race can be viewed can be viewed here.

 Rab Pinnacle Ridge Extreme kit list

 Runners are required to wear and carry certain kit, while other items are recommended.

 Base layer – vest or short sleeve top (no cotton).
 Must also carry long-sleeved base layer